Partypoker Launches Major Software Update, Eliminates Downloadable Hand Histories

 Not Everyone Agrees

-The changes on partypoker will be welcome by many players, but not everyone.
+The changes on partypoker will be welcome by many players, but not by everyone.
 Max Value Software, the owner of poker tracking software Hold’em Manager and PokerTracker, is incensed at the decision.
 Last week, a representative of the company posted a lengthy essay on Two Plus Two decrying the elimination of downloadable hand histories.

 “With the removal of hand histories,” the representative said, “partypoker is effectively asking their players to ‘trust us but do not verify.’”